401(k) vs. Life Insurance: Which Is Better for Retirement?

 MONEYGEEK EXPERT TIP

 You can’t purchase life insurance in a 401(k) plan unless your plan explicitly allows it.
 Make sure you check the plan description to see if it is possible.
 If allowed, you can purchase a cheaper policy using pre-tax money.
-It’s also important to clarify with your employer whether you can purchase an individual life insurance policy or only buy group life insurance through them.
+It’s also important to clarify whether you can purchase an individual life insurance policy or only buy group life insurance through your employer.

 Benefits of 401(k) Plans vs. Life Insurance